-Activity number and description from skills evaluation Assessment criteria 1 Carry out a risk assessment specific to the site the task and the machine (Topic 1.1) Identify hazards, risks and controls relevant to the site task and machine 2 Set-up site in accordance with the risk assessment and AA guide TG1 (Topic 1.2) Set up site in accordance with the site-specific risk assessment and AA guide TG1.
-Worksite layout factors to consider may include: • work zone: an area where hazards may be encountered • drop zone: an area where it is anticipated materials may fall • exclusion zone: the overall operational area • other.
-3 Select and wear appropriate compliant personal protective equipment (Topic 1.3) Appropriate and compliant Personal Protective Equipment (PPE) for chainsaw operations will include: • all PPE should conform to CE/EN standards • tree climbing helmet • personal first aid kit • knife with retractable blade or handsaw • chainsaw safety footwear with good grip and ankle support • non-snag clothing • eye protection • hearing protection • chainsaw protective clothing • appropriate chainsaw with lanyard.
-4 State industry guides relevant to using a chainsaw from a rope and harness (Topic 1.4) Industry guides relevant to using a chainsaw from a rope and harness: • AA Technical guide 1 Tree climbing and aerial rescue • AA Technical guide 2 Use of tools in a tree • Recommendations for tree work BS3998 5 Perform a tree condition assessment of the tree prior to commencing the work (Topic 1.5) Potential hazards that may be encountered: • evidence of cavities, decay or decay fungi • deadwood and broken branches • dead or flaking bark • v shaped unions • cracks • nesting insects • the presence of power lines or telephone wires • targets and obstacles underneath the tree
+Activity number and description from skills evaluation Assessment criteria Climb Trees 1 Carry out a risk assessment specific to the site and the task (Topic 1.1) Identify hazards, risks and controls relevant to the site and the task.
+2 Set-up site in accordance with the risk assessment and AA guide TG1 (Topic 1.2) Set up site in accordance with the site-specific risk assessment and site specification Worksite layout factors to consider include: • work zone: an area where hazards may be encountered • drop zone: an area where it is anticipated materials may fall • exclusion zone: the overall operational area • other 3 Select and wear appropriate compliant personal protective equipment (Topic 1.3) Compliant PPE and safety clothing for tree climbing to include: • tree climbing helmet • personal first aid kit/whistle • knife with retractable blade or handsaw • foot protection with good grip and ankle support • non-snag clothing • eye protection.
+4 State personal fall protection performance criteria to consider when tree climbing in accordance with AA guide TG1 (Topic 1.4) Personal fall protection performance criteria: • the system comprises of a primary system and a backup • should be attached to independent anchors where possible • if there is no suitable independent anchor it should be installed over a shared anchor 5 Perform a tree condition assessment of the tree and work at height assessment prior to commencing the work (Topic 1.5) Potential hazards that may be encountered may include: • evidence of cavities, decay or decay fungi • deadwood and broken branches • dead or flaking bark • v shaped unions • cracks • nesting insects • the presence of power lines or telephone wires • targets and obstacles underneath the tree • other

-Activity number and description from skills evaluation Assessment criteria 6 Discuss a working at height assessment (Topic 1.6) Working at height assessment considering: • can the work be carried out from ground level • the use of a Mobile Elevating Work Platform (MEWP) to prevent a fall • The use of suitable equipment to minimise the distance and consequence of a fall 7 Inspect all access/tree climbing equipment to ensure it is safe and fit for use under manufacturer's instructions and relevant legislation (Topic 1.7) Candidate to present evidence of LOLER compliance, inspect equipment and comment on condition.
-8 Use access and positioning methods appropriate to the tree/ job specification (Topic 1.8) All anchor points selected taking into consideration: • size, strength and structure • position in relation to the parts of the tree to be accessed • use of equipment to minimise damage to the tree if appropriate Candidate establishes their initial anchor points taking into account: • suitability of the techniques used • accurate installation of equipment • organisation of ropes • safety and position of the anchor points • testing of the anchor points by thorough loading prior to ascent Technique used takes into account: • efficient use of technique chosen • candidate is attached to the tree at all times in accordance with industry good practice • appropriate selection of anchor points • appropriate route taken up the tree • correct use of systems when changing anchor points • thorough load testing of new anchor points • risk of a fall is managed at all times • correct use of equipment
+Activity number and description from skills evaluation Assessment criteria Climb Trees 6 Discuss a working at height assessment (Topic 1.6) Working at height assessment considering: • can the work be carried out from ground level • the use of a Mobile Elevating Work Platform (MEWP) to prevent a fall • The use of suitable equipment minimises the distance and consequence of a fall 7 Inspect all access/tree climbing equipment to ensure it is safe and fit for use under manufacturer's instructions and relevant legislation (Topic 1.7) Candidate to present evidence of LOLER compliance, inspect all equipment and comment on condition.
+8 Use access and positioning methods appropriate to the tree (Topic 1.8) All anchor points selected taking into consideration: • size, strength and structure • position in relation to the parts of the tree to be accessed • use of equipment to minimise damage to the tree if appropriate Candidate establishes their initial anchor points taking into account: • suitability of the techniques used • accurate installation of equipment • organisation of ropes • safety and position of the anchor points • testing of the anchor points by thorough loading prior to ascent Technique used takes into account: • efficient use of technique chosen • candidate is attached to the tree at all times in accordance with industry good practice • appropriate selection of anchor points • appropriate route taken up the tree • correct use of systems when changing anchor points • thorough load testing of new anchor points • risk of a fall is managed at all times • correct use of equipment